GiuMangiaracina/Thesis/README.md

 So, in order to add new applications and nodes, you have to start with an associated ID from 4 onwards.
 Follow these instructions (in general, you can use the previous 3 applications as guide, substituting the configuration with the right ID in the various files), for each of the new applications.
 When you read N, substitute with the correct ID (4, 5 ,...) value:

 -	duplicate a spark directory in the 'program' folder.
 Since each application have different requirements (you can read them above), you can duplicate the folder with the metrics of interest for the new application.
-Then you can modify the min/max threesholds changing the parameters in the 'metrics.py' file.
+Then you can modify the min/max thresholds changing the parameters in the 'metrics.py' file.

 -	rename the folder with 'sparkN';
+- add a column named 'feedback_N 'to the 'events' table in the database, through the database GUI.

 -	open the 'docker-compose.yml' file in the 'program' folder, and add at the bottom the following lines for each application, necessary to build the new container:
  ```